Johnsoct/configpp/README.md

 - You won't build something the most clearly, efficiently as possible on the first try.
 I probably changed the shape of the global variables in `main.go` three or four times before finding the least confusing, supportive structure.
 - When using `~` in `exec.Command`, Go does not unravel the meaning of the tilde; however, `os.UserHomeDir()` is the standard package version of the tilde for paths.
 - You cannot exclude files or subdirectories from the operation with `cp`, so I switched to `rsync`, which is a more verbose, powerful improvement.
+    - `rsync` requires a "/" after the directory you want to copy the contents from within (i.e. ~/dev/configs/)
 - The best places I found to make abstractions were:
     - Where ease of writing test was increased
     - A "parent" function became more digestible and readable